Home Page

 Running the game on macOS

-The Steam version of the game is not compatible with modern macOS (Apple Silicon), but you can try following this guide.
+The Steam version of the game is not compatible with modern macOS (Apple Silicon), but I created a patcher that fixes it.

 License